-Waiting lists for applications outside of the normal admissions arrangements Where it has not been possible to admit a pupil to a preferred school choice due to oversubscription, parents must inform the Authority by email admissions@carmarthenshire.gov.uk if they wish for their child's name to be placed on the waiting list.
-The waiting list will be retained until the 30th of September following notification of decision date as set in the admissions schedule of events timetable detailed in this booklet.
+Waiting lists for applications outside of the normal admissions arrangements

+Where it has not been possible to admit a pupil to a preferred school choice due to oversubscription, parents must inform the Authority by email admissions@carmarthenshire.gov.uk if they wish for their child's name to be placed on the waiting list.
+The waiting list will be retained until the last school day of the academic year for which they applied.